anaphan1/plugorm/docs/source/driver_making.rst

 Creating a Surface Driver
 -------------------------

 A ``SurfaceDriver`` converts the dialect either to raw SQL or to an internal language.
-User-facing methods are decorated with @SurfaceDriver.dialect or SurfaceDriver.adialect for sync and async versions respectively.
+User-facing methods are decorated with ``SurfaceDriver.dialect`` or ``SurfaceDriver.adialect`` for sync and async versions respectively.

 .. code-block:: python

     from plugorm import SurfaceDriver

     class MySurfaceDriver(SurfaceDriver):